 Method of Delivery

-Most courses are delivered face to face with a small selection of courses being offered that are hybrid (partially online) or fully online.
+Most courses are delivered via a combination of face to face, hybrid (partially online), or fully

 The University of West Georgia is accredited by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).